boxcartenant/tankbattles/README.md

 - fix the unit mousehover so it doesn't have an extra newline
 - improve the AI for the PC opponent (right now it just randomly places tanks)
 - add some more tanks
-- add battlefield oneshot effects (like napalm, shields, etc)
+- Balance and improve oneshot effects (like napalm, shields, etc)